29 Astonishing E-learning Statistics for 2022

 (Source: eLearning Industry)

-On average, only 1% of work-week is dedicated to training and development in the workplace.
+On average, only 1% of the workweek is dedicated to training and development in the workplace.
 Hence, there is a need for organizations and employees to maximize training time, while also achieving the best possible results.

 General E-Learning Statistics